 Breast self-exam (BSE) is a step-by-step approach that a woman can use to look at and feel her breasts.
-BSE seemed promising when it was first introduced, however, studies have shown it does not offer the early detection and survival benefits of other screening tests.
-So, BSE is not recommended as a screening tool for breast cancer .
+However, BSE is not recommended as a screening tool for breast cancer.

-A meta-analysis combined the results of the two largest randomized controlled trials on breast self-exam.
-It found no difference in breast cancer survival rates between women who did routine breast self-exams and those who did not .
-And, women who did breast self-exams had more false positive results, leading to nearly twice as many biopsies with benign (not cancer) results as women who did not do breast self-exams .
+Although it seemed promising when it was first introduced, studies have shown BSE does not offer the early detection and survival benefits of other screening tests .
+A meta-analysis combined the results of the two largest randomized controlled trials on BSE.
+It found no difference in breast cancer survival between women who did routine BSE and those who did not .
+And, women who did BSE had more false positive results, leading to nearly twice as many biopsies with benign (not cancer) results as women who did not do BSE .

 Clinical Breast Exam